catharob/GetTheData-widget-maker/README.md

 ### Current Version

-The first version of the program will **ONLY** handle a folder that contains three items: the `README.md` file, the CSV file, and the XLSX file.
+This version will handle a folder containing a README and multiple csv/xlsx pairs.

-**This means, reporters, that if you have a folder with *more than one data file* (for instance, if your story contained two graphs, and you therefore had to upload two CSV/XLSX file pairs), for now, you'll have to compile the widget code manually, as we did at [the training](https://github.com/InsideEnergy/IE-datarepo-training).**

-In the near future, I plan to improve this program to handle those instances.
-For now, however, use this for your simplest data folders.
+The user can input the URL of the folder in Inside Energy's `Data-for-stories` folder.
+The program will then prompt the user to enter the corresponding Google Sheets public viewing URL, and output the widget code to paste into WordPress.

-### In Development
+### Development

-The iPython notebook in this repo is the place I am testing and writing code for what will become the new, more robust version.
-In this commit, the notebook returns the program to an erlier stage.
-The working program can be found on input line 61.
+The iPython notebook in this repo is the place I am testing and writing code for the basic program and its improvements.
+The first version of the program can be found in input line 61.
+Currently the new version is at the very end of the notebook.

 ### How to Run this Program